prmr/JetUML/docs/index.md

 The goal of this document is to capture the major decisions related to the development of JetUML.

-## Stakeholders

-The development of JetUML recognizes the following categories stakeholders:

-* **Lead Developer:** Moves this project forward.
-* **Student Contributors:** Students who contribute to JetUML as part of a self-directed course.
-* **External Contributors:** Anyone else who contributes something to JetUML.
-* **Students:** Students learning to use UML, typically as part of a software design course.
-* **Instructors:** Instructors using UML to teach software design or something similar.
-* **Professional Users:** Anyone using JetUML as part of their work.
-* **Learners:** Anyone studying the JetUML project in the hopes of learning something about Java development.

 ## Architectural Principles

 The following principles guide the development of JetUML: